 Neutron Beams and NDT (Non-Destructive Testing)

 Neutron beams are especially useful in nondestructive testing, most notably for neutron imaging/radiography.
 A collimated neutron beamline can be used to create radiographic neutron imaging of an object’s internal structure, just as can be done with a beam of X-rays or gamma rays.
 Because neutrons have special properties compared to electromagnetic radiation, neutron radiography provides a unique perspective compared to X-ray and gamma radiography and can be used to identify defects and flaws that other forms of testing might miss.
 Neutron radiography can be done with thermal or fast neutrons.
-Traditionally, researchers performed neutron imaging using research nuclear reactors as the neutron source, but Phoenix has developed other neutron source options in the form of accelerator-based D-D and D-T neutron generators.
+Traditionally, researchers performed neutron imaging using research nuclear reactors as the neutron source, but as nuclear reactors are more scarce with each passing decade (especially research reactors), Phoenix has developed other neutron source options in the form of accelerator-based D-D and D-T neutron generators.

 Neutron Beams and NAA (Neutron Activation Analysis)

-One particular wide range of applications for neutron beams has to do with a physical phenomenon known as neutron activation.
+One particularly wide range of applications for neutron beams has to do with a physical phenomenon known as neutron activation that is important in materials research.
 When a neutron beam passes through a material, the material’s atoms could absorb some of the neutrons, gain extra energy, and then shed this extra energy by releasing a mild burst of radiation.

 By analyzing the radiation produced by neutron activation, you can actually determine a material’s composition very precisely.
 For this reason, NAA (neutron activation analysis) sees use not only in industrial non-destructive testing and materials research, but also in areas such as art history, archaeology, geology, and agriculture.
 Neutron beams can even be used to detect explosives and narcotics!

 In addition to NDT methods such as neutron imaging/neutron radiography, neutron beams can also be employed for destructive testing methods, such as radiation hardening and survivability testing.
 These tests involve bombarding materials with ionizing radiation, such as neutron radiation, in order to see how much radiation the materials can withstand before physical flaws begin to manifest.
-Radiation exposure can cause materials to become brittler or lose tensile strength, for example, and electronics can fail to operate properly.
+Radiation exposure in environments like outer space and nuclear reactors can cause materials to become brittler or lose tensile strength, for example, and electronics can fail to operate properly.

 Neutron scattering is another powerful research application of neutron beams.
 In neutron scattering, researchers explore how atoms are arranged in a material by firing a neutron beam through it and observing the way the beam diffracts in transit through the material.
 Neutron scattering uses cold or ultracold neutrons, which have temperatures far lower than thermal neutrons and can easily be trapped or scattered within materials.
-Neutron scattering is frequently used in materials science to investigate hydrogen-rich compounds and biological materials.
+Researchers frequently use neutron scattering in materials science to investigate hydrogen-rich compounds and biological materials.
 Another type of neutron scattering, called inelastic neutron scattering, allows researchers to study atomic and molecular phenomena, such as atomic movement and excitation.